kriw/toy_kvs/doc/README.md

 ### Result

-Here is the result of benchmark.
+Y-axis is elapsed time [seconds].
-Th data about hard disk are omitted in the line chart.
+X-axis is the parameter of client-parallel.

 ![Bar Chart](image/bar_chart.png)